openhab/org.openhab.binding.zwave/doc/philio/phpsr03_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-After the device is added to the network, it will wake-up once per day in default.
+<p&gtAfter the device is added to the network, it will wake-up once per day in default.
 When it wakes up it will broadcast the “Wake Up Notification” message to the network, and wake-up 10 seconds to receive the setting commands.
 To wake-up the device immediately, please hold down the central key, then press the top-right key once within.
-The device will wake-up for 10 seconds.

-When device is charging, it will send Wake Up Notification to controller minutely.
+The device will wake-up for 10 seconds.</p&gt <p&gtWhen device is charging, it will send Wake Up Notification to controller minutely.</p&gt

 ## Channels